+86 1510-529-7925 [email protected]

 Nova Heart shot with terrible lighting.
 We only had side lighting for this show to work with.

-If I am faced with this situation, I normally then expose for the brightest part of the body of the artist, because I know that with my cameras I can recover shadow detail in post much more easy that if I had to clip the highlights in the image.
-I always tell my assistants to remember that a little dark is much better than a way to bright.
-In these situations, I usually use an adjustment brush in Lightroom and increase the highlights and shadows on the artists face by 10% in a post and this is usually enough to recover there face in the image.
+If I am faced with this situation, I normally expose for the brightest part of the artist’s body, because I know that with my cameras, I can recover shadow detail in post-processing much more easily than if I had to deal with clipped highlights.
+I always tell my assistants to remember that a little dark is much better than way too bright.
+In these situations, I usually use an adjustment brush in Lightroom to increase the highlights and shadows on the artist’s face by 10% in post-processing, and this is usually enough to recover their face in the image.
 I will show the post-processing of images in another lesson in the future.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3